sankhadeepriju/Drug-Comparison/README.md

 **To better understand the link between eating behavioral patterns with obesity, you now decide to go ahead with two sets of questionnaires – TestQ (ECS, UCS, RCS) and Impulsivity Questionnaire (Lack of Planning, Attentional impulsivity, Motor impulsivity).**

 In this round, we were handed parameters for simulating data for test subjects who are to be given **Testa 1mg, Testa 2mg & a Placebo.**
+We simulated our data for 564 patients & administered the doses in ratio 1\:2:1.
+We have presented our observations, statistical analysis & interpretations.

+**_Associated files: DQUEST_Stat_Final_Presentation.pptx, Drug Comparison Testa.ipynb._**